openconnect/recipes/ocserv-configuration-basic.md

 Author: Mauro Gaspari

-###Scope
+### Scope
-This recipe provides step by step instructions on how to configure ocserv for basic functionalities.
+This recipe provides step by step instructions on how to configure ocserv for basic functionality.

 ### Platforms used for testing
 This Recipe was tested on the following platforms:

  - Debian 8 (systemd) on armhf architecture.
  - Ubuntu Server 15.10 (systemd) on amd64 architecture.
  - Gentoo (openRC) on amd64 architecture.
+- Fedora 23

 ### Assumptions
  - This recipe assumes the reader has a basic understanding of a linux system and all commands are run from a privileged user.
-It is recommended to login the system using root.If not possible, execute "su root" or "sudo su" to get highest privileges.
+It is recommended to login the system using root.
+If not possible, execute "su root" or "sudo su" to get highest privileges.
  - The reader is applying ocserv to a linux server that is already configured as a router and has a firewall running (iptables, shorewall, or other).

-###Requirements
+### Requirements

-### Details on lab used on this recipe
+### Network settings used on this recipe
  - network 192.169.5.0/24 (netmask 255.255.255.0)
  - ocserv ip 192.168.5.254
  - ocserv hostname fw01
  - authentication method used for testing: pam

 ### Certificate Management (Self Signed)

 **Create CA template file and server template file:**

  1. Create a folder to store your certificates
 	```
 	mkdir /root/certificates
 	```

  2. Move to certificetes folder

 	```
 	cd /root/certificates
 	```

  3. Create CA and server templates based on this example file, edit parameters according to your organization name and needs.
 Please note that anyconnect VPN clients connecting to your ocserv will complain if certificates do not match hostname, or if are self signed.

 	```
 	nano ca.tmpl